Claire Nottage | June 12th, 2023

-If you are mostly concerned about getting a package with a fast download speed, then as long as Openreach’s fibre broadband is available at your new address, there are several providers whose offering should fit the bill.
-BT, TalkTalk and Vodafone can provide speeds over 100Mbps in some areas, but most providers offer speeds up to around 65Mbps, which is more than capable of supporting several devices and ensuring a smooth connection, so don’t panic if you can’t get ultrafast at your new address yet.
+If you are mostly concerned about getting a package with a fast download speed, then as long as Openreach’s full fibre broadband is available at your new address, there are several providers whose offering should fit the bill.
+BT, TalkTalk, Vodafone, Sky and EE can provide speeds up to 900Mbps in some areas.
+However, even a standard fibre download speed of around 65Mbps is more than capable of supporting several devices and ensuring a smooth connection, so don’t panic if you can’t get ultrafast at your new address yet.

 If you currently have a TV and broadband package from Virgin and would like a comparable package, then either Sky or BT would be a good bet.
-Alternatively, you might want to consider signing up to the flexible NOW TV instead and just sign up to a fast fibre broadband package.
+Alternatively, you might want to consider signing up to the flexible NOW TV instead and just sign up to a fibre broadband package.

 It may be that you have decided to leave Virgin Media and look for a cheaper package.
 If this is the case, then as long as Openreach is available at your new address, you can easily find an alternative deal.
 Get in touch with Virgin as soon as possible to inform them of your intention to leave and bear in mind that if you have not reached the end of your initial contract term, you will have to pay Early Disconnection Fees to cover the remains of your contract.